Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Inauguration of U.S. President Franklin D. Roosevelt".</h2 head><h3 quote align='center'>"On this day in 1933, in the midst of the Great Depression, Franklin D. Roosevelt became the last U.S. president to be inaugurated on March 4.
-Inauguration Day had typically been on this day since George Washington started his second term (except when it fell on a Sunday, and then presidents became president on March 5).
-In January 1933, the Twentieth Amendment changed Inauguration Day to January 20\u2014which meant that, in 1937, FDR started his second term by becoming the first president inaugurated on that day.
-Read today's edition of Today in History > >.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Boston Massacre".</h2 head><h3 quote align='center'>"Harassed by a mob, British troops on this day in 1770 opened fire, killing Crispus Attucks and four others in the Boston Massacre, an event that galvanized anti-British feelings in the lead-up to the American Revolution.".</h3 quote></h3 OTD